Things to know when you are divorcing a narcissist

 - Can be very difficult to co-parent with.

 Divorcing a narcissist can be a lot to deal with on your own.
 But it doesn’t have to be that way.
-The right team can help you minimise these negative effects, and help you grow stronger than before.
+The right team of family lawyers can help you minimise these negative effects, and help you grow stronger than before.

 If you want to read more about people’s experiences in divorce and separation with a narcissistic person, you can find some very comprehensive and personal accounts at Psychology Today, Ravishly, and Women’s Health Magazine.